di-ninja/di-ninja/readme.md

 This is about implicit wrapping of [params](#411-params), [calls](#412-calls) and [lazyCalls](#413-lazycalls).

-Possible values are "interface" or "value".
+Possible values are `interface` or `value`.
-Default is "interface".
+Default is `interface`.

-"interface" mean that all scalar values will be implicitly wrapped by di.interface(), it will be resolved as class.
+`interface` mean that all scalar values will be implicitly wrapped by di.interface(), it will be resolved as class.
-"value" mean that all scalar values will be wrapped by di.value(), it will be left as untouched.
+`value` mean that all scalar values will be wrapped by di.value(), it will be left as untouched.

 interface example
 ```javascript